 Solution: Replace a bad fuel cap with a new one.

-A spark plug can become covered with dirt, carbon and oil that will cause intermittent starting and running problems.
-A spark plug that is damaged, not gapped correctly or one where the spark plug wires are not attached securely can prevent your mower from starting.
+A spark plug can become covered with dirt, carbon, and oil which will cause intermittent starting and running problems.
+A spark plug that is damaged and not gapped correctly or one where the spark plug wires are not attached securely can prevent your mower from starting.

 Solution: Remove the spark plug(s) from your Walker mower.
-Inspect it for signs of buildup, a cracked porcelain insulator or burnt electrode.
+Inspect it for signs of buildup, a cracked porcelain insulator, or a burnt electrode.
 If you find any of these items, it is best to replace the spark plug with a new one.

 The engine requires clean air to run.
 Dirt and debris that gets into the engine can cause significant engine damage.
 The air filter used in your Walker lawn mower keeps dirt from entering the air intake so the engine only gets clean air.

 Because of the dusty and dirty conditions created when mowing the lawn, the air filter can become plugged, restricting the amount of air passing through the filter when it isn’t regularly cleaned or replaced.

 I recommend replacing the air filter annually and then cleaning it several times throughout the season.

 Never use your Walker mower without an air filter, even if it’s just to get done with your current mowing task until you can get a new replacement filter.
 Again, doing so will put you at risk of causing engine damage.

 Solution: Inspect the air filter to see if it needs to be replaced or if you can clean and reuse it.

 Clean a Walker lawn mower paper air filter: